 Recipe Highlights

-- This is a quick cook time sauce – you don’t need to simmer it for hours.
+- This is a quick-cooking sauce – you don’t need to simmer it for hours.
 It’s ready to serve in less than an hour.

 - The flavors are simple and so fresh – I mean, how can you go wrong with garden-fresh tomatoes, fresh basil, and garlic?

 - Serve it in all kinds of ways – tossed with pasta, meatballs, grilled chicken, roasted veggies, or just scoop it up with some toasted garlic bread.
-I like it as a spaghetti sauce with just some grated Parm on top.
+I like it with spaghetti and some grated Parmesan cheese on top.

 So, put that jarred marinara sauce on hold until after the summer and use all of those amazing to make this sauce instead.
 It’s easy enough for a weeknight!